A closer look at Innoviz Technologies Ltd. (INVZ) is warranted

-As of Monday, Innoviz Technologies Ltd.’s (NASDAQ:INVZ) stock closed at $5.54, up from $5.45 the previous day.
-While Innoviz Technologies Ltd. has overperformed by 1.65%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, INVZ fell by -17.93%, with highs and lows ranging from $8.03 to $2.89, whereas the simple moving average jumped by 26.12% in the last 200 days.
+Innoviz Technologies Ltd. (NASDAQ:INVZ) marked $4.94 per share on Monday, down from a previous closing price of $5.08.
+While Innoviz Technologies Ltd. has underperformed by -2.76%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, INVZ fell by -18.21%, with highs and lows ranging from $8.03 to $2.89, whereas the simple moving average jumped by 12.93% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now